Young Activists Can Sue Government Over Climate Change, Supreme Court Says

 Leigh-Ann Draheim, whose son Levi, 11, is the youngest plaintiff, said the case was based in part on the public trust doctrine.

-"People have the right to running water, clean water," and clean air, Draheim told NPR.
+"People have the right to running water, clean water" and clean air, Draheim told NPR.
 "And then there's also the amendment with life, liberty and the pursuit of happiness.
 One's life is at risk with health and with having to leave our home."

 The trial had previously been scheduled to start Oct.
 29. The group Our Children's Trust, which has provided support for the plaintiffs, said it had requested a status conference to set a new trial date.